PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 ##### 2.1.1.2 Company Certificate Push

-Certificate is pushed by the provider to the consumer.
+Certificate is pushed by the DPPC to the DPCC.
-The enclosed Bpns can be a mix of sites and addresses.
+The enclosed BPNs can be a mix of sites and addresses.
-The consumer may want to send a subsequent GET or fetch the asset in the catalog.
+The DPCC may want to send a subsequent GET or fetch the asset in the catalog.

 `POST /companycertificate/push`